 To get an ESA letter, you’ll need to complete an online exam and have a doctor review your file to see if you qualify.
 It is generally pretty quick and easy to take the test and determine if you are eligible.

-For more information about getting an ESA housing and travel letter, contact American Service Pets today.
+For more information about getting an ESA housing letter, contact American Service Pets today.
 Or see if you qualify by filling out this convenient form anytime day or night in the comfort of your own home.